-Last updated on July 17th, 2020
+Last updated on September 19th, 2023

 It’s simple: If you own a credit card with a rewards program, you should try to squeeze every last point, mile, or cash back percentage out of it.
 While most people with these types of cards know that they’ll get something in return whenever they use them, there are several earning strategies that many are unaware of.
 Some don’t even take advantage of their free money at all!
 With just a little investigation, which we’ve done for you, you can increase your rewards tally exponentially; in most cases, it doesn’t require much additional work.

 In addition to those that earn at the same flat rate year-round, you might also consider a credit card with rotating categories.
 Two examples from Chase and Discover earn 5% cash back on different areas quarterly.
 In a plausible scenario, you might earn 5% back on gas station and pharmacy purchases from January through March, while from April through June you’ll earn it instead of shopping at wholesale clubs and supermarkets.
 Note that you typically must enroll in or activate these rates at the start of each quarter, otherwise you’ll get rewarded at the base rate.

 The caveat, however, is the amount of money you need to spend to claim your bounty.
 Expect to make upwards of $1,000 in purchases within your first three months or so as a cardholder to qualify.
 The heftiest bonuses could require you to spend up to $5,000.
 If you can’t manage that magnitude of debt without falling behind on payments or being unable to fully pay off your statement balances, you’re better off not taking the risk.
 But if you can use your credit card on expenses that you are planning on making anyway – and if you do some additional splurging now and then – you may find the race to clear that hurdle to be pretty brisk.

 In addition to its regular rewards structure, your credit card may be able to give you back, even more, thanks to exclusive retailer partnerships that cater specifically to you.
 Chase Offers and Amex Offers are the leading practitioners and both list brands that pair well with your spending habits.
 All you need to do is log into your online account and look for merchants through which you can earn additional rewards when you shop there.
 Activate the offer and simply make a purchase.
 You’ll earn your card’s traditional rewards plus the extra amount from the partnered offer.
 Or find hundreds of offers all in one place through our free BestCards membership.

 Retail merchants are known for having rewards programs of their own as well as co-branded credit cards that amplify those incentives.
 Whether you use their proprietary card or not, you should sign up for your favorite stores’ clubs if you shop there often and multiply, as well as accelerate, your earnings every time.